redkite-labs/redkitecms-docs/book/change-theme.rst

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_06.jpg

-Obviously images don't fit, so I should redefine them, but this is not the purpose of this tutorial.
+Obviously images don't fit, so I should redefine them, but this is beyond the scope of this tutorial.

 Now I select again the same slot: the **screenshot_box** changed its colour to a light